 Cardiopulmonary resuscitation (CPR)

-CPR is an emergency procedure which involves a combination of chest compressions and artificial ventilation designed to restart a person’s heart and lungs.
 CPR is currently one of the most important technical skills for nurses.
+CPR is presently one of the most important technical skills for nurses.
+CPR is currently one of the most important technical skills for nurses.
+CPR is presently one of the most important technical skills for nurses.
+CPR is an emergency procedure involving chest compressions and artificial ventilation designed to restart a person’s heart and lungs.
 It is used in cases where a patient is not breathing and has no pulse or when the heart is beating abnormally and is at risk of failing altogether.

 Since nurses are often on the front lines of life-threatening medical situations, knowing CPR is one of the most important technical skills a nurse should have.
-Even if you never treat any patients in an emergency, CPR training is an essential skill and should be included in your education as part of your clinical competencies (competencies that ensure you are competent at performing certain tasks).
+CPR training is an essential skill even if you never treat any patients in an emergency.
+It should be included in your education as part of your clinical competencies (competencies that ensure you are competent at performing certain tasks).

 Checking vital signs

-Once your patient has been assessed, it is important to monitor their vitals or body functions.
-Monitoring patients’ vitals involves checking their heart rate, temperature, breathing pattern (respirations), blood pressure, and blood oxygen levels (oxygen saturation).
+Once your patient has been assessed, monitoring their vitals or body functions is important.
+Monitoring patients’ vitals involves checking their heart rate, temperature, breathing pattern (respirations), blood pressure, and oxygen levels (oxygen saturation).

 Nurses must be able to perform all of these tasks quickly and accurately.
 It is important to note that the body functions being monitored will vary depending on whether your patient is a child or an adult.
 It is due to the physiological differences between the two age groups.